 Reducing Emissions from Business Air Travel

 With companies increasingly focused on how to reduce their carbon footprint, many are beginning to look at how they use air travel.
-To help understanding of these issues and potential solutions, the AET continues to support non-governmental organisation particpation in Project ICARUS, an initiative created by the Institute of Travel and Meetings (ITM) and since acquired by the Global Business Travel Association (GBTA).
-ITM, the recognised body for business travel bringing together travel buyers and managers from major companies, partnerships and government, created ICARUS as a definitive source of information, education and support for sustainability issues in business travel and meetings.
-Its four key components include: encouraging reductions in carbon emissions; developing an understanding of the wider sustainability issues; providing educational programs and events specialising in sustainability; and recognising companies who have adopted these best practices.
+To help understanding of these issues and potential solutions, the AET supported non-governmental organisation particpation in Project ICARUS, an initiative created by the Institute of Travel and Meetings (ITM) and since acquired by the Global Business Travel Association (GBTA).
+ITM, the recognised body for business travel brought together travel buyers and managers from major companies, partnerships and government, and created ICARUS as a definitive source of information, education and support for sustainability issues in business travel and meetings.
+Its four key components included: encouraging reductions in carbon emissions; developing an understanding of the wider sustainability issues; providing educational programs and events specialising in sustainability; and recognising companies who have adopted these best practices.
 Specific initatives have included the development of a tool kit for travel managers on how to measure and reduce emissions, as well as case studies on alternatives such as video conferencing.